There are three common types of I want:

 Now, I already am, I already exist, so what’s the point of wanting to be?

 Well, the existence of living beings is not binary, not just either dead or alive.
 Instead, it is continuous: every organism can exist in different degrees of aliveness.
 For example, in a coma, under artificial respiration, I am less alive than when hiking joyously in the woods.

 Aliveness, however, is neither limited to the medical domain, nor is it a fantasy like ‘élan vital’ or ‘life force’.
 Philosophically, we can define aliveness by three components:

-- Vitality: the biological capacity to live, grow, develop, and adapt.
+- Vitality: the realization of the biological capacity to live, grow, develop, and adapt.

-- Activity: the physical capacity to act in manifold and flexible ways.
+- Activity: the realization of the physical capacity to act in manifold and flexible ways.

-- Rationality: the cognitive capacity to think in manifold and flexible ways.
+- Rationality: the realization of the cognitive capacity to think in manifold and flexible ways.1

 Cupiditates illae quae hominis potentia seu ratione definiuntur semper bonae sunt, reliquae autem tam bonae quam malae possunt esse.
 (Those desires which are defined by man’s power or reason are always good, the others may be good or bad.) — Spinoza, Ethica, pars IV app. cap.
 III